Raphael: Other painting projects

 The Vatican projects took most of his time, although he painted several portraits, including those of his two main patrons, the popes Julius II and his successor Leo X, the former considered one of his finest.
 Other portraits were of his own friends, like Castiglione, or the immediate Papal circle.
 Other rulers pressed for work, and King Francis I of France was sent two paintings as diplomatic gifts from the Pope.
 For Agostino Chigi, the hugely rich banker and papal treasurer, he painted the Triumph of Galatea and designed further decorative frescoes for his Villa Farnesina, a chapel in the church of Santa Maria della Pace and mosaics in the funerary chapel in Santa Maria del Popolo.
 He also designed some of the decoration for the Villa Madama, the work in both villas being executed by his workshop.

 One of his most important papal commissions was the Raphael Cartoons (now in the Victoria and Albert Museum), a series of 10 cartoons, of which seven survive, for tapestries with scenes of the lives of Saint Paul and Saint Peter, for the Sistine Chapel.
 The cartoons were sent to Brussels to be woven in the workshop of Pier van Aelst.
 It is possible that Raphael saw the finished series before his death—they were probably completed in 1520.
-He also designed and painted the Loggie at the Vatican, a long thin gallery then open to a courtyard on one side, decorated with Roman-style grottesche.
+He also designed and painted the Vatican loggias, a long thin gallery then open to a courtyard on one side, decorated with Roman-style grottesche.
 He produced a number of significant altarpieces, including The Ecstasy of St. Cecilia and the Sistine Madonna.
-His last work, on which he was working up to his death, was a large Transfiguration, which together with Il Spasimo shows the direction his art was taking in his final years—more proto-Baroque than Mannerist.
+His last work, on which he was working up to his death, was a large Transfiguration, which together with Christ Falling on the Way to Calvary shows the direction his art was taking in his final years—more proto-Baroque than Mannerist.